rellermeyer/TUD-DistributedSystems/docs/report2ndMilestone.md

 Further evaluations planned in the near future:

-- measuring throughput and latency in continuous operation.
+- measuring throughput and latency in continuous operation

 For this, it might be interesting to implement a commit payload, as well as running the system in some distributed fashion (giving each actor its own JVM would help to show some of the distributed difficulties/overhead).

 ## Additional features